-- Provide the correct application fee determined in MiWaters.
+- Provide the correct application fee determined in MiEnviro.
 The scope of the project you are applying for in your application will determine your fees and will be calculated by the application form.
-Payment must be submitted online using MiWaters.
+Payment must be submitted online using MiEnviro.

 6. Why and when would I receive a letter that requests more information?

 If during the application review process your application is determined to be incomplete, you will receive notification in MiEnviro and be contacted by phone, email or letter requesting clarification, amplification, or correction of the application or additional fees, if necessary.
 More information may be required if the additional information provided is unclear inconsistent, or incomplete.
 You have a maximum of 30 days to provide all requested information to make the file complete, or the file will be closed due to administrative incompleteness.
 Fees are not refundable.
 In some instances extension requests are available and you will be notified if this is the case.